AllskyTeam/allsky/README.md

 ```shell
 sudo gui/install.sh
 ```
+**Note:*** If you use an older version of Raspbian, the install script may fail on php7.0-cgi dependency.
+Edit gui/install.sh and replace php7.0-cgi by php5-cgi.

 After you complete the GUI setup, you'll be able to administer the camera using the web UI by navigating to
 ```sh
 http://your_raspberry_IP